gemini64/a1-llm/analysis_tasks/english_analysis_tasks.md

             },
             "function": {
                 "enum": ["descriptive", "interrogative", "possessive", "other"],
                 "description": "The adjective function.
-It should be labeled as ' other ' if it cannot be cataloged as descriptive, interrogative or possessive."
+It should be labeled as 'other' if it cannot be cataloged as descriptive, interrogative or possessive."
             }
         },
         "required": ["text", "function"]